satvik6392/Flutter_task_ajira/README.md

  * Start emulator or physical device
  * Run `flutter run` to run app in debug mode
  * Run `flutter build apk` and `flutter install` to install the release apk.

+> To install app directly change to branch apk-1 and download apk